Comments on $\lambda$--deformed models from 4D Chern-Simons theory: Introduction

 \section{Introduction}

 A two dimensional classical integrable field theory is defined by the Lax connection.
 However there has been no systematic ways to derive the Lax connection given a integrable field theory or more bravely to classify integrable field theories.
-Recently Costello and Yamazaki (CY) \cite{CY3} introduced a new point of view on two dimensional (2D) integrable field theories from a 4 dimensional (4D) Chern-Simons theory continuing their works on integrable lattice models \cite{CY12}.
+Recently Costello and Yamazaki (CY) \cite{CY3} introduced a new point of view on two dimensional (2D) integrable field theories from a 4 dimensional (4D) Chern-Simons theory with a meromorphic one-form $\omega$ continuing their works on integrable lattice models \cite{CY12}.
 In this new approach, the 2D Lax connection is directly related to the 4D gauge field such that the flatness condition of the Lax connection is insured by the equation of motion of the gauge field.
-More significantly it provides a systematic way to construct 2D integrable field theories by specifying a holomorphic one-form and boundary conditions of the gauge fields.
-Many interesting 2D integrable field theories have been realized in this approach \cite{Uni, COUPLED,HOLOLAMBDA,TRIGYB,NEWYB,STRING} including the Yang-Baxter deformation \cite{BosonicYangBaxter,DelducEta, Yoshida} and the $\lambda$--deformation \cite{Lambda,LambdaCoset}.
+More significantly it provides a systematic way to construct 2D integrable field theories by specifying a meromorphic one-form and boundary conditions of the gauge fields.
+Many interesting 2D integrable field theories have been realized in this approach \footnote{Interestingly, this one-form can be identified with a twist function which plays a crucial role in another new approach for constructing integrable field theories based on affine Gaudin model \cite{Gaudin1}.
+The relation between these two approaches is discussed in \cite{Gaudin2}.}\cite{Uni, COUPLED,HOLOLAMBDA,TRIGYB,NEWYB,STRING} including the Yang-Baxter deformation \cite{BosonicYangBaxter,DelducEta, Yoshida} and the $\lambda$--deformation \cite{Lambda,LambdaCoset}.
 A very natural question is whether the construction can be generalized to include all the known classical integrable field theories.
 Hopefully by constructing enough examples we can understand the structure of integrability better and eventually classify integrable field theories.

 In this paper our main aim is to generalize the result of $\lambda$--deformation to $\lambda$--deformed coset models \cite{LambdaCoset}.
 The strategy which is suggested in \cite{CY3} is to add cuts on the Riemann surface which the 4D Chern-Simons theory depends on.
 Then we can impose a involution transformation when the gauge fields across the cut.
 On the end hand by passing to a double cover space the deck transformation can induce another algebra involution.
 Requiring the gauge fields to be invariant under the combined involution leads to a constraint on the gauge fields.
 Solving this constraint will restrict the gauge fields to take values in the coset space.